patelsuhani/realAIs/README.md

 RealAIs allows parents to input detailed information about their child, including age, gender, race, ethnicity, behavioral patterns, and completion of expected milestones.
 By capturing images of the child's front and side profile views and running them through machine learning algorithms, the app calculates the likelihood of the child having specific congenital disorders.

 ## Features
-<i>User Authentication:</i> Parents can create an account and log in securely.
+<b>User Authentication:</b> Parents can create an account and log in securely.
-<i>Input Patient Information:</i> Parents can input detailed information about their child, including demographics and behavioral patterns.
+<b>Input Patient Information:</b> Parents can input detailed information about their child, including demographics and behavioral patterns.
-<i>Image Capture:</i> Parents are prompted to take pictures of their child's front and side profile views.
+<b>Image Capture:</b> Parents are prompted to take pictures of their child's front and side profile views.
-<i>Screening Tests:</i> RealAIs conducts screening tests for congenital disorders, including Down syndrome, Cleft lip, and Fetal Alcohol Syndrome.
+<b>Screening Tests:</b> RealAIs conducts screening tests for congenital disorders, including Down syndrome, Cleft lip, and Fetal Alcohol Syndrome.
-<i>ML Algorithm:</i> Our app utilizes machine learning algorithms trained on images of children aged 0 to 5 years old with Down syndrome.
+<b>ML Algorithm:</b> Our app utilizes machine learning algorithms trained on images of children aged 0 to 5 years old with Down syndrome.
 The ML model compares the provided images to the dataset to calculate the likelihood of the child having a particular disorder.
-<i>Results Display:</i> Results are displayed separately for each individual disease, indicating whether the child has a high or low chance of developing the disorder.
+<b>Results Display:</b> Results are displayed separately for each individual disease, indicating whether the child has a high or low chance of developing the disorder.
-<i>Resource Provision:</i> Parents are provided with help resources, relevant information, and contact details of nearby hospitals, doctors, or geneticists.
+<b>Resource Provision:</b> Parents are provided with help resources, relevant information, and contact details of nearby hospitals, doctors, or geneticists.

 ## Development
 <b>Frontend Development:</b> We used JavaScript in React Native to build the front end of the RealAIs app.
 React Native allowed us to develop a cross-platform application with a native-like user experience.
 We followed component-based architecture and utilized Redux for state management to maintain a clear and organized codebase.